Skip to main content

 Health Reimbursement Accounts (HRA)

-An HRA provides a tax-free source of funds to reimburse the cost of medical care expenses for you, your legal spouse, and qualified dependents.
+An HRA provides a tax-free source of funds to reimburse you, your legal spouse and qualified dependents for medical care expenses.
 An HRA may be used to reimburse you for qualified medical, dental, or vision out-of-pocket expenses (deductibles, co-payments, co‑insurance, etc.).
 It also covers premiums for qualified medical, dental, or vision insurance, Medicare Part B and Part D, Medicare supplement plans, and tax-qualified long-term care insurance.
 Claims may be submitted following the separation of service from the City of San Diego.

 Retiree Medical Trust

-Eligible non-safety and legislative employees who were hired on or after July 1, 2009, contribute 0.25% pre-tax, which is matched 100% by the City.
+Eligible non-safety and legislative employees hired on or after July 1, 2009, contribute 0.25% pre-tax, which is matched 100% by the City.

 Option C